tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 local references are only valid on the thread that created them, and therefore the programmer has to be careful to not exchange them with other threads.
-We endeavor next to find a way to have the compiler do this checks.
+We endeavor next to find a way to have the compiler do these checks.

 ## Garbage Collector Finalizers